dihedral restraint force constant not converted from degrees

 Hence it is not a bug.
 I agree that it is not very elegant, it would be very

 messy to change it however, because it would imply reading interpreting the

 force constants in another way.
 I added a small remark in the manual in the

-#2 Updated by David Mobley over 13 years ago
+#2 Updated by David Mobley almost 14 years ago

 OK, great.
 I realized after I submitted it that the angle force constant has the same units, so I can see why

 it is a bit confusing.
 Fixing the documentation should solve the problem, since essentially the problem

 was just that the 3.2 manual doesn't even mention dihedral restraints, so it's not clear what units one